translate/pootle/docs/server/settings.rst

 ``POOTLE_SCORE_COEFFICIENTS``
   .. removed:: 2.8
-     A rewrite of the scoring in Pootle now uses POOTLE_SCORE to store score adjustment coefficients.
+     A rewrite of the scoring in Pootle now uses :setting:`POOTLE_SCORE` to store score adjustment coefficients.